ldover29/Digital_Forensics/README.md

 # Digital_Forensics

-Using digital forensics to crack the case on a very possible National Gallery heist using Autopsy in Kali Linux.
+Using digital forensics to investigate a National Gallery heist using Autopsy in Kali Linux.

 ---